dividedmind/statistics-done-wrong/data-analysis.rst

 The *p* value can be extended to more complex analyses than the comparison of two groups.
-If it's possible to construct a model which states the likelihood of each possible outcome when we assume a particular model is true, it's possible to compute a *p* value for each outcome.
+If it's possible to construct a model which states the likelihood of each possible outcome under some assumption, it's possible to compute a *p* value for each outcome.
 When scientists fit lines to data they get a *p* value for the hypothesis that the relationship between the variables is zero; when they test if data follows a certain distribution, or if certain variables are independent of each other, or use one of many dozens of other assorted statistical tests, they use *p* values.

 .. index:: effect size